GirishSengerVerma/SCIoT/README.md

 To run the final application system, perform the following steps:

-1. Navigate to the `mqtt-broker` directory and follow the steps described in the `README.md` file there to setup and start the Mosquitto MQTT broker.
+1. Make sure the MQTT Remote Broker Server is up and running.

+2. Make sure the PostgreSQL Remote Database Server is up and running.

-2. Navigate to the `dashboard-web-app` directory and follow the steps described in the `README.md` file there to setup and start the Dashboard Web App (DWA).
+3. Navigate to the `dashboard-web-app` directory and follow the steps described in the `README.md` file there to setup and start the Dashboard Web App (DWA).

-3. Navigate to the `sensor-simulator` directory and follow the steps described in the `README.md` file there to setup and start the Sensor Simulator program.
+4. Navigate to the `sensor-simulator` directory and follow the steps described in the `README.md` file there to setup and start the Sensor Simulator program.